What is a harvest mite?

 “Applying rubbing alcohol will not kill the chiggers or help with symptoms.”

 Applying rubbing alcohol will not kill the chiggers or help with symptoms.
-Alcohol will only cause burning pain and discomfort to the patient.
+Alcohol will only cause burning, pain, and discomfort.

 What can I do to stop the itching?

 In most cases, the cat will not require any treatment once the mites are killed.
-In cats that are very sensitive to bites from harvest mite larvae, additional treatment with anti-inflammatory medications may be indicated.
-In cases with secondary skin infections, antibiotics may be needed.
+In cats that are very sensitive to bites from harvest mite larvae, additional treatment with anti-inflammatory medications may be required.
+In cats with secondary skin infections, antibiotics may be needed.